Poster A: Materials Poster B: Processing Poster C: Properties

 026 - Development of Flash Induction Sintering Process and Deep Learning Methods: Application to Industrial Diamond Grinding Wheels Manufacturing

 Damien Sicard, Laboratoire Interdisciplinaire Carnot de Bourgogne

 Diamond Grinding Tools (DGT) hold a central part in high value-added industries and are mainly manufactured by Powder Metallurgy (PM).
 Indeed, we developed a tailored field assisted sintering process based on induction heating technology.
 One of the main advantages of this technology is the wide range of grinding wheels which can be sintered due to the process flexibility.
 With high heating rate, the process could sinter a wheel under five minutes.
 An experimental study of process parameters and system responses is done for process qualification purposes.
 In addition to the wheels' synthesis process, it is essential to be able to analyze, compare and characterize the DGT surfaces, especially the diamond grits – matrix interfaces : representative of abrasive properties.
 One way, is a visual inspection from digital micrographs by a subject expert.
 However, the complex surfaces morphologies of DGT make manual and standard image processing approaches difficult, time-consuming and error-prone.
-That’s why, we developed a machine learning computer vision based approach, for automatic diamond grits detection, segmentation and DGT surfaces analysis.
+That’s why, we developed a deep learning computer vision based approach, for automatic diamond grits detection, segmentation and DGT surfaces analysis.
 Opening the way toward a better understanding of diamond grinding wheel using a data-driven paradigm.

 087 - Construction of a Customerized Inkjet 3D Printer